coherentdevs/evm-models/README.md

 ## Getting Started

 To get started, clone this repository and follow the instructions in the `README.md` file.
+Ensure you have installed dbt with the snowflake adapter and have access to our snowflake raw listing.
 Configure your `profiles.yml` file with the appropriate Snowflake credentials and warehouse settings.
 Once you have the repository set up, you can start running DBT commands to build and analyze the models.

 ## Base Models